Automated Storage and Retrieval Systems (ASRS)

 Automated Storage and Retrieval Systems work by doing goods-to-person picking, which means the worker does not have to move from the products to the location to pick orders, making the warehouse process smooth, fast and easy.

-Managing Buffer Storage & Storage Needs
+Inventory Management: Buffer Storage Space & Needs

 The Different Types of ASRS Systems